Arranging office furniture is easier than it may seem. Simply keep this checklist in mind before you begin:

 That sounds easy enough, but what does it all mean?
-Not only will arranging your office furniture in the right way make the space look better, but creating a more open and airy space will actually help you feel better while you work and can even do its part to help reduce stress.
+Not only will arranging your office furniture in the right way make the space look better, but creating a more open and airy space can actually help you feel better while you work.
+It may even help reduce stress.
 Learn more about how to follow these tips below.

-Keep the entryway clear.
 Your entryway should have as few pieces of furniture near it as possible.
+Crowding the entryway can visually shrink the space and interrupt traffic flow.
 Place visually heavy objects such as your desk and bookshelves away from the door to create the illusion of having more space.
 This places large items away from your eyes when you first walk into the room, giving you a better view of the entire space.
-Try to keep as few things near the entryway as possible so that you don’t visually shrink the space or interrupt the flow of traffic.

-Create visual balance.
 Distribute visual weight throughout the room to make the space feel balanced.
-In other words, don’t put all of your casegoods in one corner of the room and leave the other end of the room with a big, blank wall and no furniture at all.
-Visual balance can be created not only by furniture, but by décor as well.
-If you’ve got your desk and bookcases at one end of the room, then try hanging some large statement art on the opposite wall to achieve that balance.
+In other words, don’t put all of your furniture in one corner of the room and leave the other end of the room with a blank wall and no furniture at all.
+You can also create visual balance with your décor.
+If you’ve got your desk and bookcases at one end of the room, try hanging large statement art on the opposite wall to achieve balance.